Four examples of intellectual property

-Your intellectual property includes the intangible assets you create for your business, such as names, symbols, and designs.1 And just like tangible possessions, your intellectual property needs to be monitored and protected.
+Your intellectual property includes the intangible assets you create for your business, such as names, designs, and automated processes.
+And just like tangible possessions, your intellectual property needs to be monitored and protected.

 Here's a breakdown of four common examples of intellectual property and tips on how you can protect these assets.
-This slideshow focuses on U.S. regulations, but you can learn more about international intellectual property at the World Intellectual Property Organization’s website.
+You can learn more about trademarks and patents at the U.S. Patent and Trademark Office and about copyrights at the U.S. Copyright Office.

-Trademarks are the items that differentiate your brand from others in your industry.
-They must be distinctive and used in commerce to sell or promote a product or service.1
+Trademarks are the names, phrases, and symbols that differentiate your brand from others in your industry.
+They must be distinctive and used in commerce to sell or promote a product or service.

 Examples: Words, symbols, names, colors, or sounds that identify where your goods and services come from.

 How to protect them: Trademarks may be registered with the federal government or your state government.
-Federal trademarks protect your rights throughout the U.S., while state trademarks protect your rights only within the state's territory.2
+Federally registered trademarks protect your rights throughout the U.S., while state-registered trademarks protect your rights only within the state's territory.

-While you're not required to register a trademark with the United States Patent and Trademark Office (USPTO) to claim your brand name or logo nationally, it can make it easier to challenge anyone who infringes on your claim.3
+While you're not required to register a trademark with the United States Patent and Trademark Office (USPTO) to protect your trademark nationally, having a registered trademark can make it easier to challenge anyone who infringes on your trademark rights.

-Federal trademarks last as long as you use them in business, and they're always protected against infringement.
-Trademark registration generally costs between $225 and $325 (not including lawyers' fees).4 To see if your desired trademark is available, you can begin searching with the Trademark Electronic Search System database.
+Federal trademarks last as long as you use them with the public to promote your goods or services.
+Trademark registration generally costs between $225 and $400 (not including lawyers' fees).1 To see if your desired trademark is available, you can begin searching the USPTO website or with a general internet search.
 A trademark lawyer can help you do a more detailed search to assess the availability of your desired trademark.
-If you decide you only need statewide trademark protection, contact your state trademark authority.

-1 "Trademark FAQs."
-United States Patent and Trademark Office (USPTO). http://www.uspto.gov/learning-and-resources/trademark-faqs
+1 "Trademark Application Fee Structure."
+United States Patent and Trademark Office (USPTO). https://www.uspto.gov/trademarks-application-process/filing-online/trademark-application-fee-structure

 A copyright grants legal rights to anything you create that expresses or embodies an idea.
 It gives you exclusive rights to copy, distribute, reproduce, display, and license the work.